causalitaly/causalitaly.github.io/content/docs/last/programme.md

 # Keynotes

 ## Sara Magliacane.
 Causality-inspired ML: what can causality do for ML?
-The domain adaptation case
+The domain adaptation case {#magliacane}

 ### Abstract
 Applying machine learning to real-world cases often requires methods that are trustworthy and robust w.r.t. heterogeneity, missing not at random or corrupt data, selection bias, non i.i.d. data etc. and that can generalize across different domains.
 Moreover, many tasks are inherently trying to answer causal questions and gather actionable insights, a task for which correlations are usually not enough.
 Several of these issues are addressed in the rich causal inference literature.
 On the other hand, often classical causal inference methods require either a complete knowledge of a causal graph or enough experimental data (interventions) to estimate it accurately.